 Type III

-Type III hardcoat anodizing forms a thick, dense aluminum oxide layer for high wear resistance, hardness, and corrosion protection on aluminum parts.
+Type III hardcoat anodizing builds a thick, dense aluminum oxide layer for high wear resistance and electrical insulation, with measurable dimensional buildup.

 Overview